How to Build a Successful eCommerce Business: 3 Strategies that Work

 2. Consumers feel that the product returns option and product warranty are honoured to a higher standard when purchasing directly.

-3. When AI is used for discovery, most consumers click through to the retailer to verify pricing, product details and availability before buying.
+3. When consumers use an LLM (like ChatGPT) for discovery, most consumers click through to the retailer to verify pricing, product details and availability before buying.

 So it’s time to lift your journey game.